 You can then proactively reach out to these segments and offer refresher training sessions with your CS team.
 Help the clients get set up properly, and mitigate the churn risk.

-By analysing key activation features and engagement times, you can discover the super-users within your client base.
+By analysing key activation features and engagement times, you can discover the top customers within your client base.
 These users can then be reached out to and converted into product advocates via referral programs.
 This can lead to a reduction in marketing spend and an increase in lead to customer conversion rates.

 Read more: Audience segmentation — the beginner’s guide